simon-ritchie/apysc/docs_src/source/display_on_jupyter.md

 ## Requirements

-This interface require the Jupyter library.
+This interface requires the Jupyter library.
 If you are not installed Jupyter, you need to install it before going on (e.g., `pip install notebook`).

 For more information, please see:

 - [Installing the Jupyter Software](https://jupyter.org/install)

 Also, this interface uses the `IPython.display.IFrame` interface.
-If you encountered that interface error, please update Jupyter version.
+If you encountered that interface error, please update the Jupyter version.

 ## Notes